lawrennd/lamd/backlog/features/2025-05-21_mdfield-lynguine-service.md

 ### 2025-05-21

 Updated to emphasize that this feature requires architectural changes to the lynguine package itself.

+### 2025-08-27

+Made significant progress on mdfield improvements:
+- Fixed critical bug in mdfield priority logic (markdown vs config file priority)
+- Enhanced mdfield error handling and field extraction
+- Updated mdfield tests to reflect new behavior
+- This addresses some of the performance and reliability issues mentioned in this backlog item
+- The service architecture approach is still needed for the full optimization, but mdfield is now more reliable